kaal-bhairav-cpu/H-Theme/README.md

 BOOM.......

+Change password wallpaper etc of your termux terminal

 Now, Open new session then the old Theme is remove & new Theme is apply

 Thanks for using this tool